williamsouef/FitSafe/README.md

 #  Runner App

-- App for the serious Runner who want to track the kilometers progression if their shoes.
+- App for the serious Runner who want to track the kilometers progression of their shoes.

 ## Technologies Used
 - Swift